hmslima/sambahsacompletegrammar/sambahsa.md

 People also say that the language is excessively prolix, sometimes having two or three invariable words for each one of the same type in our language.
-Really sambahsa doesn't economize in its invariable words, a prolix language like sambahsa pays the price of demanding a bit more of study, but, by contrast, it allows the best expression of the thought.
+Indeed sambahsa doesn't economize in its invariable words, a prolix language like sambahsa pays the price of demanding a bit more of study, but, by contrast, it allows the best expression of the thought.
+Frankly, without realizing you will get used to these words, I say this from experience.

 People complains that Sambahsa has difficult sounds to learn, but all languages have different sounds to be learned, even other auxiliary language that tries to be the simplest.
-Soon after some of the the languages most studied by americans and their sounds that don't exist in the General American English (the sounds in italic are used in sambahsa).
+Soon after there are some of the the languages most studied by americans and their sounds that don't exist in the General American English (the sounds in italic are used in sambahsa).

 > **Spanish *(European Castilian)* –** [β], *[x]*, [ɲ], [ɣ]